 Homemade Spider Spray

 Spiders don’t like peppermint or vinegar, so use a combination of the two against them.
 This Spider Spray recipe also helps prevent other household pests like ants and mice.
-It’s an essential part of getting rid of pantry moths, too.
+(Related: How to Get Rid of Ants Naturally)

 - 1/2 cup distilled white vinegar